western-rocketry/LoRa-Communications/README.md

 A secondary communication system between the ground and flight system to provide sensor data from the rocket to the ground.
 The systems are capable of a full-duplex communication system, and will be implementing commands in the future.

 ## Flight Module
-Parses data from thermocouples and i2c sensor modules and sends them over LoRa to the ground.
-Creates the packet format, which is still to be determined, but as of currently, exists as a string.
+Parses data from thermocouples, a GPS module. and i2c sensor modules and sends them over LoRa to the ground.
 Packets can not exceed 255 bytes in length, so more than 1 type of frame may be designed to send other module information.
-Currently, the available sensor data is as follows:
+Currently, the current frame design is as follows:

 ### Raw Frame Format:
 Frame beginning + Gyroscope/Accelerometer Data